|

 He/She stares at me blankly for a moment.
 “Oh, my aunt has a blog about her cats …”

-Not that I have anything against blogs about cats but I get the feeling that friends and family find it hard fathom what I do.
+Not that I have anything against blogs about cats, but I get the feeling that friends and family find it hard to fathom what I do.
 They understand usual occupation labels like “accountant”, “sales manager” … even my previous incarnation “copywriter”.
 (Oh, you must be so creative!)
 But blogger?
 (They nod and maybe secretly think I should get a real job.)

 Then, one of the most common questions I get asked is, “What do you do every day?” or “You must be so free?”

 So let me invite you to spend a day with me.
-My days may vary from day to day, some days with more out-of-home-office time but the structure remains.
+My days may vary from day to day, some days with more out-of-home-office time, but the structure remains.
 I like structure.
 It gives me room to build upon.

 The best part of my day is I don’t wake up to an alarm clock.
 I mean I have an alarm clock but I don’t set it unless I need to wake up early to catch a flight or an appointment.
 On most days, I wake up when I wake up.
 (And I am not a chirpy morning person.
 So please don’t call me and say “Gooood Moooorrrrning!!!”
 Don’t.
 Do.
 That.)

-I believe in breakfast but I also believe it should be quick.
-On my go-to breakfast menu are 2 – 3 soft boiled eggs with a side salad of diced cucumbers or tomatoes sprinkled with salt and extra virgin olive oil.
-It is nutrient dense and hassle free.
 Here’s what I do: I place 2 eggs in a stainless steel pot, with water just enough to cover the eggs.
-The pot goes on top of the stove and while it is waiting to boil, I turn my attention to the most important morning ritual – my coffee!
-It’s a delightful thing which cheers up most of my mornings – preparing my espresso with my Bialetti Moka Pot.
-When the water in the pot of eggs boil, I remove the pot from the stove (but leave the eggs in the hot water) and place the Moka Pot on the stove.
-When my Moka Pot finishes its happy gurgle, my feels-almost-like-Italy-coffee is done and so are the eggs – perfectly soft boiled.
-Beautifully timed to go together.
+The pot goes on top of the stove, and while it is waiting to boil, I turn my attention to the most important morning ritual – my coffee!
+It’s a delightful thing that cheers up most of my mornings – preparing my espresso with my Bialetti Moka Pot.

 While I eat brekkie, I read (and listen) to my Bible on my iPad.
 Today, I read Ephesians 1 – 3.